Planning Your Distribution Strategy

 Permanent Access Without Review

-Portals created for specific projects or time periods often remain active long after they're needed, creating security risks.
+The problem: Portals created for specific projects often remain active long after they're needed.

-Better approach: Review Portals quarterly.
+Better approach: Review external Portals quarterly.
 Deactivate or remove Portals for completed projects, departed contractors, or inactive relationships.
-Treat portal access like user accounts-it requires lifecycle management.

 Sharing Unapproved Content

-Better approach: Create designated "Approved for External Distribution" folders or use Status metadata to control what can be shared externally.
-Never link portals to working folders with mixed approval states.
+Better approach: Create designated "Approved for External Distribution" folders.
+Never link external portals to working folders with mixed approval states.

 Designing Your Distribution Structure